JanChodura/MindCore/libCore/doc/ObserverDiagramExample.md

 =====
 - Polling triggers are driven by Tick(cycle, intervalSec).
 - Reactive triggers are driven by sourceFlow events.
-- ReactiveTrigger.ready == true means: "trigger has already received first event".
+- Reactive triggers do NOT emit results directly; instead they forward non-None TriggerResult values through a callback installed by TriggerInitializer.
+- Delivery of reactive trigger results requires an active TriggerResultConsumer.
+  Without a consumer, emitted results will not propagate to the manager.
+- ReactiveTrigger.isReady == true means "at least one event was received".
-- Many reactive triggers use isReady only (ready signal) without emitting any TriggerResult.
+- Many reactive triggers use isReady only (ready signal) without emitting a result.
-- Both trigger types share tryExecute() contract.